MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 ## How do I import AutoCAD models?

 You can prepare your 3D models yourself using third-party conversion and optimization tools or you can use the Import Tool to send your models to Microsoft to convert and optimize.
-After converting and optimizing the models, you use the Import Tool to import them into Layout.
+Whichever method you use, after converting and optimizing the models, you use the Import Tool to import them into Layout.
 [Learn more about the Import Tool](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool).

 ## How does the [!include[pn-import-tool](../includes/pn-import-tool.md)] process my 3D models?